alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 part and 10 clues in the other, you are not going to do a 1:1 matching, so you can immediately discard trying a 1:1 match and think of doing something else.

-I like to call this the numerology of the puzzle.
+I call this the numerology of the puzzle.
 At the start of a puzzle, quickly count the most salient parts of the puzzle, and keep any interesting correspondences in mind.
 When testsolving